 It's just not fair of you to keep coming up with fetishes to hook us poor unsuspecting fans over and over again with your adorable characters.
 You know it will work every time, so just stop abusing this power.
 Some of us still need to go outside and interact with normal people in a fashion that doesn't get us sent to the insane asylum.

 Now you try to turn us into necrophiliacs?
 What did we ever do to you?
 Oh right the piracy, nevermind.

 Anyway Sankarea is in a word, mindblowinglyawesome.
-See, I didn't use spaces so that still counts as word one.
+See, I didn't use spaces so that still counts

 From the very first panel it throws you right into the story with an image of the lead female with her guts hanging out.
 Oh S***, how did she end up like that?
 Where does the story go from here?
 Is it wrong that I'm really turned on right now?
 By the time you stop reading you're five chapters in and ready to down to the cemetery to try to bring back your own cute zombie girl.
 For many I assume this will be an entirely original premise.
 But I think what I like best is that this is one series that doesn't beat around the bush with the romance stuff.
 Oh does MC-kun like me?
 I could never tell him that...
 Hattori says FUCK THAT SHIT you want romantic development in your manga?
 I got your romantic development right here, people (and zombies) are actually going to talk about their feelings and confront each other in a timely fashion.